 This course introduces machining operations as they relate to the metalworking industry.
 Topics include machine shop safety, measuring tools, lathes, saws, milling machines, bench grinders, and layout instruments.
-Upon completion, students will be able to perform the basic operations of measuring, layout, drilling, sawing, turning, and As determined by College Co-Requisite milling.
-Pre-Requisite AUT 151
+Upon completion, students will be able to perform the basic operations of measuring, layout, drilling, sawing, turning, and milling.
+Prerequisite As determined by College Corequisite AUT 151

-AUT Introduction to Machine Shop I Lab 151
+AUT 151 Introduction to Machine Shop I Lab

 This course provides practical application of the concepts and principles of machining operations learned in AUT 150.
 Topics include machine shop safety, measuring tools, lathes, saws, milling machines, bench grinders, and layout instruments.
 Upon completion, students will be able to perform the basic operations of measuring, layout, drilling, sawing, turning, and milling.
-Pre-Requisite As determined by College Co-Requisite AUT 150
+Prerequisite As determined by College Corequisite AUT 150